hpi-schul-cloud/schulcloud-client/README.md

 4. run `npm run watch` to boot the application
 5. go to `http://localhost:3100`

+For connecting to the [SchulCloud Calendar-Service](https://github.com/schul-cloud/schulcloud-calendar) you have to set `export CALENDAR_SERVICE_ENABLED=true`.

 ## Testing

 1. Set the password for the demo user `schueler@schul-cloud.org`